AB-1417

 Key Takeaways

-• Expands the Offshore Wind Protection Program to provide grants to local communities and tribes impacted by wind projects.
+• Expands the Offshore Wind Protection Program to provide grants for local and tribal communities impacted by wind projects.

-• Requires offshore wind companies to report all donations to local groups every 90 days for public disclosure.
+• Requires offshore wind companies to report donations to local groups every 90 days to ensure transparency.

 Get Involved